galaxyproject/training-material/topics/contributing/tutorials/fair-by-design/tutorial.md

 #### Accessibility guidelines

-<a href="https://fair-by-design-methodology.github.io/FAIR-by-Design_ToT/latest/Stage%204%20%E2%80%93%20Produce/11-Accessibility/11-Checking_accessibility/#general-guidelines-for-development-of-accessible-materials" class="btn btn-primary stretched-link">General guidelines for development of accessible material</a>
+<a href="https://fair-by-design-methodology.github.io/FAIR-by-Design_ToT/latest/Stage%204%20%E2%80%93%20Produce/11-Accessibility/11-Checking_accessibility/#general-guidelines-for-development-of-accessible-materials" class="btn btn-primary stretched-link">Review some general guidelines for development of accessible material</a>

 ><tip-title>GTN Accessibility</tip-title>
-> GTN has developed an < href="https://training.galaxyproject.org/training-material/accesibility.html"> accessibility mission </a> aiming for WCAG 2.0 AA compliance by implementing a number of accessibility features.
+> GTN has developed an <a href="https://training.galaxyproject.org/training-material/accesibility.html"> accessibility mission </a> aiming for WCAG 2.0 AA compliance by implementing a number of accessibility features.
 >
 {: .tip}